 In the world of search engine optimization (SEO), content is king.
 But what happens when that content appears in multiple places on your website or across the internet?
 Duplicate content can be detrimental to your site’s SEO and overall online presence.
 Search engines like Google strive to provide the best possible results for their users, and duplicate content makes it difficult for them to determine which page should rank higher in search results.
-In this article, we’ll explore why having duplicate content is an issue for SEO and what steps you can take to avoid it.
+In this article, we’ll explore why having duplicate content is an issue for SEO and what steps you or an SEO agency can take to avoid it.

 What is duplicate content and SEO?